rajeevgautam/sdet-backend-test/README.md

 # sdet-backend-test
 A technical test for SDET candidates.
 The test contains a springboot service with RestAssured & Junit5 tests.
-The objective is to improve the quality of code and fix the flaky tests.
+The objective is to ensure there is enough test coverage, fix any flaky tests and fix any bugs you might come across.
 #### **Acceptance Criteria**
 Given a currency is an available currency\
 When a user retrieves the currency by id\